Starlink dish installation — professional mast mounting for optimal signal reception

 The Best Setup: Both (Dual-WAN Failover)

-If your income depends on your internet connection — remote work, telemedicine, online business — we recommend running both services with an enterprise dual-WAN router.
+If your income depends on staying online — remote work, telemedicine, or a home-based business — running both services behind an enterprise dual-WAN router is often the most practical residential design.

 Dual-WAN Failover: How It Works